Filovent boat rental agency

 Brussels Antwerp

-In the morning, optional AUTHENTIC/EXPERIENCE excursion: Brussels, capital of comic books.
-Did you... more+ know?
+In the morning, optional authentic excursions/experiences: Brussels, capital of comic books.
+Did... more+ you know?
 Belgium has the highest number of comic book authors per square kilometer in the world.
-Brussels celebrates these iconic figures and authors on its walls.
-Set out to discover murals of your favorite heroes: Tintin, Gaston Lagaffe, Lucky Luke, Asterix, Corto Maltese, and many more.
-Spot street signs and statues referring to the 9th art.
-After this, the history of comics will hold no more secrets for you.
-Visit to the Belgian Comic Strip Center, a wonderful world where comics reign supreme.
-This must-see attraction in the heart of Brussels has honored the 9th Art for over 30 years.
+Brussels therefore honors the most iconic comic book characters and authors on its walls.
+Discover murals of your heroes: Tintin, Gaston Lagaffe, Lucky Luke, Asterix, Corto Maltese, and many others.
+Find other clues such as street signs and statues that refer to the 9th art.
+The history of comics will hold no more secrets for you.
+Visit to the Belgian Comic Strip Center.
+A wonderful world where comics reign supreme.
+An unmissable attraction in the heart of Brussels, the Comic Strip Museum has been celebrating the 9th art for over 30 years.
 Return on board.

-Afternoon sailing towards Antwerp via the Brussels–Scheldt Canal, known as the Willebroek Canal—one of the oldest navigable canals in Belgium and even in Europe.
-Then you will join the Scheldt River, which flows through France, Belgium, and the Netherlands before emptying into the North Sea.
-Evening arrival in Antwerp.
+Afternoon sailing to Antwerp.
+You will take the Brussels-Scheldt Canal, known as the Willebroeck Canal, one of the oldest navigable canals in Belgium, and even in Europe.
+Then you will reach the Scheldt, a river that crosses three countries, France, Belgium, and the Netherlands, before flowing into the North Sea.
+Arrival in Antwerp in the evening.
 Overnight stop.

 Breakfast